muchdogesec/stix2arango/docs/README.md

 The way stix2arango handles this is dependent on the object type due to their differences (e.g. SDOs have a `modified` property, but SCOs do not).

+The default behaviour is versioned.
+In this mode, stix2arango keeps each exact version of an object and uses `_is_latest` to mark the most recent version.

+stix2arango can also be run in versionless mode using `--versioning_mode versionless`.
+In this mode, stix2arango uses `VersionlessArangoDBService`.
+There is only ever one exact version of an object with the same STIX `id` in a collection.

+If an imported object has the same `id` and the same `_record_md5_hash` as the existing object, it is considered a duplicate and is skipped.

+If an imported object has the same `id` and a different `_record_md5_hash`, the existing object is replaced.
+The same ArangoDB `_key` is used, `_record_created` is kept, `_record_modified` is updated, and `_is_latest` is set to `true`.

+All objects inserted in versionless mode are marked with the following TAXII annotations;

+* `_taxii.first`: `true`
+* `_taxii.last`: `true`
+* `_taxii.visible`: `true`

+It is recommended to use the same versioning mode for a collection over time.
+Versionless mode assumes the collection has at most one object for a STIX `id`, and will not prune older versions from a collection that was previously populated in default mode.

 The logic for each object type of UPDATE is described later in this document.

 ### INSERT New Objects (all types) to Vertex Collections